 If your dog is friendly and social and enjoys meeting new people, you may have a good candidate for pet therapy work.
 Check out our eligibility requirements here.

 *Update 15 Aug 2018: Pets and Friends is excited to announce that our fall pet therapy recruitment is now open.
 To join receive an application, please click here.*

 The first step to becoming a Pets and Friends pet therapy team is to email email@example.com for an application package.
 Within one (1) week of receipt, Pets and Friends will review your completed application package and set up a phone interview to discuss suitability to our program.
-We will also follow up with your references and guide you through the criminal record check process.
+We will also follow up with your references.

 Tip for Prospective Therapy Dog Teams: